USS Trenton (CL-11)

 USS Trenton (CL-11) was an Omaha-class light cruiser, originally classified as a scout cruiser, of the United States Navy.
 She was the second Navy ship named for the city of Trenton, New Jersey.
 She spent most of her pre-war career moving between the Atlantic and the Pacific.
 Trenton joined the Special Service Squadron in 1934, for a good-will tour of Latin America.
-In May 1939, she would join Squadron 40-T in protecting American interests during the Spanish Civil War and not return to the US until July 1940, when she carried the royal family of Luxembourg, fleeing from the Nazi occupation of their country.
+In May 1939, she would join Squadron 40-T in protecting American interests during the Spanish Civil War and didn't return to the US until July 1940, when she carried the royal family of Luxembourg, fleeing from the Nazi occupation of their country.

 Built in Philadelphia, Pennsylvania

 Trenton was authorized on 1 July 1918, and assigned to William Cramp & Sons, Philadelphia on 24 January 1919.
-She was laid down on 18 August 1920, and launched on 16 April 1923, sponsored by Miss Katherine E. Donnelly.
+She was laid down on 18 August 1920, and launched on 16 April 1923, sponsored by Miss Katherine E. Donnelly, daughter of the mayor of Trenton at the time, Frederick W. Donnelly.
 Trenton was commissioned on 3 November 1923, with future Admiral, Captain Edward C. Kalbfus in command.

 Trenton was 550 ft long at the waterline with an overall length of 555 ft 6 in, her beam was 55 ft 4 in and a mean draft of 13 ft 6 in.
 Her standard displacement was 7050 LT and 9508 LT at full load.
 Her crew, during peace time, consisted of 29 officers and 429 enlisted men.